 In partnership with researchers, IPA, and J-PAL, Peru’s Ministry of Education is designing and rigorously testing innovative solutions aimed at improving education in the country through an innovative research lab called Minedulab.
 As part of Minedulab, researchers designed and evaluated an innovative text message alert campaign that “nudged” schools to use allocated funds for maintenance of school facilities.
 Researchers found that campaign increased adherence to the program and was cost-effective.
-In response, the agency responsible for the program has scaled it up at a national level.
+In response, the agency responsible for the program scaled it up at a national level in 2018.

 Governments are responsible for providing public goods like education, infrastructure, and health services to citizens, but many developing countries lack effective provision of these services.
 While there are many reasons for this, one fundamental challenge is recruiting and motivating civil servants to perform well on their jobs.
 Evidence suggests that offering financial incentives as a tool to attract better pool of applicants can induce better performance.
 However, providing financial incentives at a large scale can be very costly.
 Non-financial incentives may offer a flexible and affordable strategy to increase bureaucrats performance at a large scale, yet little is known about their effectiveness.
 Researchers designed a study to contribute evidence of the effectiveness of such strategy in the context of the education sector in Peru.